vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 After this move, we suggest re-encrypting/re-keying virtual machines to your preferred key provider to ensure consistency.

-### I use Site Recovery Manager.
+### I use VMware Live Site Recovery.
 What considerations are there to ensure encrypted virtual machines can run on the DR site?

-When using Site Recovery Manager, you must configure both vCenter instances with the same vSphere Native Key Provider.
-This requires you to export the vSphere Native Key Provider from one vCenter instance and import it into the DR vCenter instance.
-For more see [Site Recovery Manager and Virtual Machine Encryption](https://docs.vmware.com/en/Site-Recovery-Manager/8.6/com.vmware.srm.admin.doc/GUID-6B3A7686-E0AD-47F5-8C3A-501F479E27C8.html).
+When using Site Recovery Manager, you must configure both vCenter instances with the same Key Provider.
+For more information see [VMware Live Site Recovery and Virtual Machine Encryption](https://techdocs.broadcom.com/us/en/vmware-cis/live-recovery/live-site-recovery/9-0/how-do-i-protect-my-environment/interoperability-of-srm-with-other-software/site-recovery-manager-and-virtual-machine-encryption.html).

 ### Does VMware vCenter HA support the Standard Key Provider?